xhalo32/SortedList/README.md

         out
     ```
-    and proves that it satisfies the following specification:
+    and proves (`unique_spec`) that it satisfies the following specification:
     ```lean
-    ⦃⌜Sorted l⌝⦄ unique l ⦃⇓r => l ⊆ r ∧ StrictSorted r⦄
+    /-- The key properties that a `unique` function must have together defines its specification. -/ structure UniqueSpec (unique : List Int → List Int) where /-- Every element in the input is in the output -/ supset : ∀ l, l ⊆ unique l
+        /-- Every element in the output is in the input -/ subset : ∀ l, unique l ⊆ l
+        /-- The output is sorted if the input is sorted -/ sorted_if_sorted : ∀ l, (Sorted l) → Sorted (unique l) /-- The output contains no duplicates if the input is sorted -/ nodup_if_sorted : ∀ l, (Sorted l) → Nodup (unique l)
     ```
-    which states that given a sorted list as input, `unique` returns a list with the following properties:
-    - every element in the input is in the output, and
-    - the output is strictly increasing (or equivalently, doesn't contain duplicates and is sorted).

 ## Getting started

 1. Install Lean (`nix-shell -p elan` and `elan default stable`)
-2. Run `lake exe sortedlist`
+2. Run `lake exe main`

 Sample run: